What is PGx?

 • Patients on HIV therapy, particularly abacavir (HLA-B)

-How is PGx done?
+How is PGx Implemented?

 • The sample for testing is typically collected using a cheek cell sample via mouth swab.